Brodvd/Audio-Sep---from-HF---/README.md

 Obviously the same of the chunk-based inference if you want to have more speed.
 ## My personal valutation
 ### Description of the model
-Audio Sep is a big model for the separation audio with natural language queries :
+AudioSep is a foundation model for open-domain sound separation with natural language queries.
+AudioSep has two key components: a text encoder and a separation model :

 ![image](https://github.com/user-attachments/assets/f383bf96-5c91-4fd7-9e2e-4be340eb5f47)